Learning disentangled representation for classical models: Interpretation of -VAE

 where $Z_{\theta,x}=\int dz p(z)p_\theta(x|z)^{1/\beta}$ is the normalization factor.
-Putting this equation back to the loss function, we find $\mathcal{L}=-\beta\langle \ln Z_{\theta,x}\rangle_x$, which is a function of $p_\theta$ solely, while $Z$ may be viewed as a partition function of latent variables.
-We immediately see a connection between statistical physics and $\beta$-VAE.
-In practice, we find that the encoder always converges faster than the decoder.
-This provides an empirical support to Eq. \eqref{Eq:Optimal Encoder}.
-In this sense, $\beta$-VAE might be viewed as a Stackelberg game \cite{GameTheory}, with the encoder being the follower and the decoder the leader.
+Putting this equation back into the loss function, we find $\mathcal{L}=-\beta\langle \ln Z_{\theta,x}\rangle_x$, which is a function of $p_\theta$ solely.
+Thus, minimizing the loss function in the neural network may also be regarded as minimizing the free energy of a statistical system if we view $Z$ as a partition function of the latent variables.
+In practice, we find that the encoder $q_\phi$ always converges faster than the decoder $p_\theta$, so that the encoder may be considered as the follower and the decoder as the leader.
+In this sense, $\beta$-VAE might be viewed as a Stackelberg game \cite{GameTheory}.